Breathing exercises: free guided techniques

 The 6 breathing techniques in Nala

-4. Breath of fire — Rapid exhales through the nose.
-Energising, ideal in the morning.
+4. Breath of fire - Rapid, powerful exhales through the nose.
+Energising, it boosts alertness and mental clarity.
+Perfect before an important meeting.

 Try for free